 armasm option armclang integrated assembler option Description keep No direct equivalent.
 With armasm, the option instructs the assembler to keep named local labels in the symbol table of the object file, for use by the debugger.
 With the armclang integrated assembler, named local labels defined without using the GNU assembly local symbol name prefix .
 L are always preserved in the object file.
-Use the command-line option -Wa, -L to automatically preserve all named local labels defined using the GNU assembly local symbol name prefix. -M -M Instructs the assembler to produce a list of makefile dependency lines suitable for use by a make utility.
-It only includes dependencies visible to the preprocessor.
-The option does not include files added using the INCBIN, INCLUDE, or GET directives with armasm, or the GNU assembly .incbin or .include directives with the armclang integrated assembler.
-Note With the armclang integrated assembler, using this option with -o outputs the makefile dependency lines to the file specified.
-An object file is not produced. mm -ММ Creates a single makefile dependency file, without the system header files.
-It only includes dependencies visible to the preprocessor.
-The option does not include files added using the INCBIN, INCLUDE, or GET directives with armasm, or the GNU assembly .incbin or .include directives with the armclang integrated assembler.
+Use the command-line option -Wa, -L to automatically preserve all named local labels defined using the GNU assembly local symbol name prefix. -M -М Instructs the assembler to produce a list of makefile dependency lines suitable for use by a make utility.
+Note Only dependencies visible to the preprocessor are included.
+Files added using the GNU assembler syntax .incbin or .include directives (or armasm syntax INCBIN, INCLUDE, or GET directives) are not included.
+With the armclang integrated assembler, using this option with -o outputs the makefile dependency lines to the file specified.
+An object file is not produced. mm -MM Creates a single makefile dependency file, without the system header files.
+Note Only dependencies visible to the preprocessor are included.
+Files added using the GNU assembler syntax .incbin or .include directives (or armasm syntax INCBIN, INCLUDE, or GET directives) are not included.
 With the armclang integrated assembler, using this option with -o outputs the makefile dependency file to the file specified.
-An object file is not produced. no_hide_all -fvisibility=default Gives all exported and imported global symbols STV_DEFAULT visibility in ELF rather than STV_HIDDEN, unless overridden using source directives. predefine "directive", -Wa,-defsym, symbol=value With armasm, the option instructs the assembler to pre-execute one of the SETA, SETL, or SETS directives as specified using directive.
-With the armclang integrated assembler, the option instructs the assembler to pre-define the symbol symbol with the value value .
-This GNU assembly .set directive can be used to change this value in the file being assembled.
+An object file is not produced. no_hide_all -fvisibility=default Gives all exported and imported global symbols STV_DEFAULT visibility in ELF rather than STV_HIDDEN, unless overridden using source directives.